ElAlamiY/wine-quality-prediction-model/README.md

 ## Methodology

 ### Data Cleaning
-The data cleaning process analyzes the dataset to handle missing values, outliers, and ensure data consistency.
+The data cleaning process analyzes the dataset to handle missing values, and ensure data consistency.

 ### Exploratory Data Analysis (EDA)
-Performed both through simple pandas and seaborn-based analysis for quick insights and a dedicated notebook for deeper investigation into the dataset's distribution and relationships.
+Performed both through simple pandas and seaborn-based analysis for quick insights and a dedicated notebook `/notebooks/dataanalysis.ipynb` for deeper investigation into the dataset's distribution and relationships.

 ### Feature Engineering
 Involved handling outliers and calculating feature importance scores to enhance model performance.